kool-engine/kool/README.md

 use the ambient occlusion and shadow maps we created before.
 Moreover, the shader should not use the vertex color attribute, but a simple pre-defined color (white in this case).

 Finally, we want to load a glTF 2.0 model.
-Resources are loaded via the asset manager.
+Resources are loaded via the `Assets` object.
 Since resource loading is a potentially long-running operation we do that from within a coroutine launched with the asset manager:
-`ctx.assetMgr.launch { ... }`.
+`Assets.launch { ... }`.
 By default, the built-in glTF parser creates shaders for all models it loads.
 The created shaders can be customized via a provided material configuration, which we use to pass the shadow and ambient occlusion maps we created during light setup.
 After we created the custom model / material configuration we can load the model with `loadGltfModel("path/to/model.glb", modelCfg)`.
-This (suspending) function returns the model or null in case of an error.
-If the model was successfully loaded the `let { ... }` block is executed and the model is added to the scene (`+model`).
-The `Model` class derives from `TransformGroup`, hence it is easy to manipulate the model.
+This (suspending) function returns the loaded model, which can then be customized and inserted into the scene.
 Here we move the model 0.5 units along the y-axis (up).
 If the model contains any animations, these can be easily activated.
 This example checks whether there are any animations and if so activates the first one.
 The `model.onUpdate { }` block is executed on every frame and updates the enabled animation.
+The model is inserted into the scene with `addNode(model)`, however we do that from the `Dispatchers.RenderLoop` context to avoid threading issues (on JVM the asset loader coroutines run on a different thread than the render-loop).

 The resulting scene looks like [this](https://fabmax.github.io/kool/kool-js/?demo=helloGltf).
-Here, the [Animated Box](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/BoxAnimated) from the glTF sample respository is loaded.
+Here, the [Animated Box](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/BoxAnimated) from the glTF sample repository is loaded.

 ## Kool UI